 Under the GDPR, the Parish Council is both a Data Controller and a Data Processor.
 As a Data Controller, we must provide Privacy Notices explaining to individuals how their data will be used and what rights they have.
 These Privacy Notices may be viewed in the document table below.

 The Parish Council has also adopted a number of policy statements with regard to the collection, storage and use of personal data.
-These policy statements may be viewed in the document table below.
+These policy statements may be viewed in the Document Library below.

 Data Protection Officer